 CNC milling has several advantages over traditional methods: high precision, automation, and flexibility.
 It is controlled by computer programming, which allows precise machining of complex shapes.
 In contrast, traditional milling relies on the skill and experience of the operator.
 In addition, CNC milling can raise productivity and reduce human error.
 It is good for switching between mass production and single-piece production.

-CNC milling can machine a variety of materials, including metals (such as aluminum, steel, stainless steel), plastics (such as ABS, polycarbonate), and composites (such as carbon fiber composites).
+CNC milling can machine a variety of materials, including metals (such as aluminum, steel, and stainless steel), plastics (such as ABS, and polycarbonate), and composites (such as carbon fiber composites).
 The selection of materials depends on the part’s application requirements and performance specifications.

-Milling cnc has many advantages.
+CNC milling has many advantages.
 But, it has some limitations.
 These include high initial costs and the need for specialized skills.
 Also, making complex parts takes a long time for programming and machining.
 When choosing CNC milling as a machining method, you need to consider the part’s requirements.
 You also need to think about its cost.